sagc-bioinformatics/mgikit/README.md

 This is my first project using the Rust programming language.
 Very likely that the code can be improved and optimised.
 I will be improving it with time.

+# Commerical Use

+Please contact us if you want to use the software for commercial purposes.

 # Contact information

 For any help or inquiries, please contact: ziad.albkhetan@gmail.com